Early Childhood Education Pre K-3 A.S.T.

 The course requirements of the Early Childhood Education Pre K-3rd AST degree should be followed explicitly as the student makes course selections each semester.
 Students are urged to contact their advisor for assistance.

 You must pass the CORE series or attain at least a 22 on the ACT to get into this program.
-It is strongly recommended that the math portion of the CORE should be taken after completion of MATH 1410 - Math for Elementary Education I. For information on pricing, locations for testing, and registration, see Educational Testing Service (ETS) website: www.ets.org/praxis/about/core/
+It is strongly recommended that the math portion of the CORE should be taken after completion of MATH 1410 - Number Concepts for Teachers.
+For information on pricing, locations for testing, and registration, see Educational Testing Service (ETS) website: www.ets.org/praxis/about/core/

 Every Associate of Science in Teaching (AST) degree candidate will undergo a Disposition Assessment.
 The purpose of the Disposition Assessment is to provide information about the student’s attitudes and skills that are deemed necessary to be a successful teacher.
 NSCC Disposition Assessment Form and Cover Letter